 Getting a graduate job in retail banking, insurance or tax with a 2.2

-The finance employers that accept job applications from graduates with a lower second degree, and how to explain mitigating circumstances.
+Discover the finance employers that accept job applications from graduates with a lower second class degree, and how to explain mitigating circumstances.

 - Lloyds Banking Group accepts a 2.2 or above in any subject.